KFC launching chicken wraps for limited time

 The wraps will be available in a two-for-$5 meal deal and a $7.99 combo, which includes your choice of two wraps, a medium drink and fries.

-“Wraps fans have been begging for fried chicken wraps to return, and we’re answering the call with our new finger lickin’ good KFC Wraps,” Nick Chavez, CMO, KFC U.S., said.
+“Wraps fans have been begging for fried chicken wraps to return, and we’re answering the call with our new finger-lickin’ good KFC Wraps,” Nick Chavez, CMO of KFC U.S., said.
 “Two KFC Wraps for $5 is a steal.
 Whether you crave a Classic Chicken Wrap or are looking to turn up the heat with Spicy Slaw, we’ve got you covered.”

 KFC introduced the wraps after receiving over 42,000 mentions on Twitter over the past two years.
 In 2022, KFC ran a test of the wraps in Atlanta and said it was successful.